AhaLabs/loam-sdk/crates/loam-sdk/README.md

 This generates an implementation to access the `Persistent` and `Instance` storage mechanisms of `env.storage()`.
 These can be accessed via `balance.set`, `balance.get`, etc.
+Time to live can be extended via `balance.extend_ttl`.

 ## External API